 After you are done with the account creation, you can choose any module of your choice.
 To register for any module exam, you have to select the exam date, time and center first.
 After that, it will take you to the payment gateway.

-The NISM certification exams majorly focus on the practical understanding rather than emphasizing on mugging up theories.
-The best feature of these certifications is that the course modules are updated in every year.
+The NISM certification exams majorly focus on practical understanding rather than emphasizing mugging up theories.
+The best feature of these certifications is that the course modules are updated every year.

 How much time does it take for the completion of a NISM course?